-- There are no points awarded for flying through or simply landing in an FD point without attempting the landing task. - A pilot may only attempt each available landing task once per day of flying.
+- A pilot may only attempt each available landing task once per day of flying.
 They may still land normally in FD points for fuel or rest breaks. - The circuit to be flown will be detailed at briefing. - The first touch of the ground by the pilot's foot (PF) or the aircraft wheels (PL) is the point from which the pilot's score will be derived.
 A first touch on the line scores the higher score.
-When more than one PL wheel touches simultaneously, the point chosen is the one in favour of the pilot. - For PF classes, there will be no penalty applied for any part of the aircraft touching the ground prior to the first scoring touch of the foot or wheels, so long as a 'good' landing is achieved, as described in S.10 A3, 3.3.5. - If a pilot runs out of fuel whilst in a queue for the task, they will be permitted to refuel and attempt the task again.
+When more than one PL wheel touches simultaneously, the point chosen is the one in favour of the pilot. - For PF classes, there will be no penalty applied for any part of the aircraft touching the ground prior to the first scoring touch of the foot, so long as a 'good' landing is achieved, as described in S.10 A3, 3.3.5. - If a pilot runs out of fuel whilst in a queue for the task, they will be permitted to refuel and attempt the task again.